awsdocs/amazon-guardduty-user-guide/doc_source/update-threat-intel-set.md

 Type: String
 Required: Yes

+## Request Parameters<a name="update-threat-intel-request-parameters"></a>

+The request accepts the following data in JSON format\.

 **name**
-The updated user\-friendly name for the ThreateIntelSet\.
+The updated friendly name for the ThreatIntelSet\.
 Type: String
 Required: No

 **location**
-The updated URI of the file that contains the ThreateIntelSet\.
+The updated URI of the file that contains the ThreatIntelSet\.
 Type: String
 Required: No

 **activate**
-The updated boolean value that specifies whether the ThreateIntelSet is active or not\.
+Specifies whether the ThreateIntelSet is active or not\.
 Required: No
 Type: Boolean